toumorokoshi/tome/docs/index.md

 # Introduction

 ## Quickstart

+- Create a directory with all of your favorite scripts.
-- Download binary for platform from Releases
+- Download the binary for your platform of choice from the [releases](https://github.com/toumorokoshi/tome/releases).
-- Add init command to your shell init: ie for zsh add to ~/.zshrc
+- Add init command to your shell init: ie for zsh add to ~/.zshrc:
 ```
 eval "$(tome init my-commands ~/my-scripts zsh)"
 ```
-- `my-commands --help`
+- spawn a new shell (or run the eval above) and try `my-commands help`

+You may want to shorten `my-commands` to something that is a lot easier to type, like a single character (e.g. `s` or `t`).

 ## What is Tome?